KrisK1978/Bonnie-Alba-Motorcycle-Tours-Milestone1-UCFD/TESTING.md

-5. As a new visitor, I am hoping to stay connected with the website host using the available social media, so I can be up to date with the news, planned venues, etc.
+*5. As a new visitor, I am hoping to stay connected with the website host using the available social media, so I can be up to date with the news, planned venues, etc.:*

 -  the footer contains the social media icons e.g. LinkedIn, GitHub (both active), and once tapped the visitor would be redirected to external websites